 Largely due to graffiti, damage to sensitive cave features, and the harassment of bat populations, all visitors to Conch Bar Caves must be accompanied by a guide.

 Conch Bar Caves does not have the developed paths, stairs and lighting that other tourist attraction caves have, so the visiting experience tends to be a bit more of an adventure.
 Handheld flash lights provide lighting, and tour guides usually have extras to loan to visitors.

 The cave system is all generally on one level with no major ascents or descents, but some areas can be slippery and rough, so an in-depth tour might not be for everyone.
 It’s advisable to wear shoes or boots.

 As is the usual practice for preserved caves, touching the formations and cave is forbidden as the oils and contaminates on human skin decay the rock surface and interrupt the natural processes of cave development.
 Care must also be taken during the day so as not to disturb the bats that live in the cave.
 All types of graffiti and vandalism is illegal and offenders can face stiff fines.

-The usual entrance and guided tour fee is $10 to $15.
+The usual entrance and guided tour fee is $20 per person.
 Expect tours to take a little over an hour.